aryanprince/campus-hub/README.md

 This Turborepo includes the following packages/apps:

-- [Student](https://campus-hub-student.vercel.app): A Next.js app that serves as a student portal for accessing campus resources and to let students manage their enrolled courses.
+- [Student](https://campus-hub-student.vercel.app): A student portal for accessing campus resources and to let students manage their enrolled courses.
-- [Library](https://campus-hub-library.vercel.app): A Next.js app that serves as a library portal for accessing library resources such as borrowing and returning books.
+- [Library](https://campus-hub-library.vercel.app): A library portal for accessing library resources such as borrowing and returning books.
-- [Finance](https://campus-hub-finance.vercel.app): A Next.js app that serves as a finance portal for paying tuition fees and for paying other campus services such as library fines.
+- [Finance](https://campus-hub-finance.vercel.app): A finance portal for paying tuition fees and for paying other campus services such as library fines.

 ## 🛠️ Tech Stack